 Why does MEXC employ fair prices to calculate the PnL and liquidation?

-Note: This means that the user can see a positive or negative unrealized PnL immediately when the order executed, which is caused by the derivation between a fair price and the last price.
-This is normal and does not mean that the user lost the fund, but the user needs to pay attention to the liquidation price to avoid A premature liquidation.
+Note: This means that when your order is executed, you may immediately see positive or negative unrealized gains and losses because of a slight deviation between the fair price and the transaction price.
+This is normal and does not mean that you have lost money.
+However, do pay attention to your starting price and avoid premature liquidation.